 If you’re willing to compete fiercely and are content with less expensive items but require more clients, B2C is the business strategy.
 On the other hand, if you want fewer but higher-paying consumers, the B2B business model is the way to go.

-How many eCommerce models are there?
-Or is there a fifth model?
+How Many eCommerce Business Models are there?
+Or is There a Fifth Model?

 Four classic business types (C2C) include business-to-consumer (B2C), business-to-business (B2B), consumer-to-consumer (C2C).
 Of course, there are various alternative models, such as Business to government (B2G), that you may find when exploring the Internet.
 Still, these four classic types will assist you in determining the best eCommerce model for your company.